MicrosoftDocs/visualstudio-docs/docs/extensibility/ux-guidelines/menus-and-commands-for-visual-studio.md

 #### When naming commands:

 -   Construct text so that it is easily localizable.
-For more about localizing text, see [World Readiness for Visual Studio](../../ide/globalizing-and-localizing-applications.md).
+For more about localizing text, see [Localization best practices](/dotnet/standard/globalization-localization/best-practices-for-developing-world-ready-apps#localization-best-practices).

 -   Be concise.
 Commands should use no more than three words.